ibm-build-lab/terraform-ibm-cloud-pak/modules/portworx/example/README.md

 ## Run using local Terraform Client

-For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md) setting these values in the `terraform.tfvars` file:
+For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md)

+Example of values to set in the `terraform.tfvars` file:

 ```hcl
 ibmcloud_api_key        = "<api-key>"